 Camping can be fun for some people, like me, but for others it’s a no-go for so many reasons, not least of which is the bathroom situation.
 While I would go camping surrounded by trees and the terrifying darkness of night, Amandoll prefers to stick around the good plumbing, so we compromise.
+Look for a local plumbing provider in prior.

 So we hypothetically would camp out at our own house, for maximum comfort and minimum… camping.
 Here are our options.
 Are you paying attention, Amandoll?
 I’ve ordered them from most to least camping.